mikelor/moclips/README.md

   * [Percept Mobile - Obstacle Avoidance Lego Car](https://techcommunity.microsoft.com/t5/internet-of-things/perceptmobile-azure-percept-obstacle-avoidance-lego-car/ba-p/2352666)

 #### Why Moclips?
+Before there was Azure Percept, there was [Project Santa Cruz](https://www.microsoft.com/en-us/us-partner-blog/events/1-14-ai-with-the-santa-cruz-dev-kit/), an early iteration and private preview of the Azure Percept Device Kit.
 I needed a project name, and since Santa Cruz is a city on the California coast, I chose wonderful Moclips, WA.
 Definitely not Santa Cruz, but if you need some good Clam Chowder, stop by the Ocean Crest resort.